-We have invested tens of thousands of Euros in reducing energy usage in our houses:
+We have invested in reducing energy usage in our house:

 All taps and showers have water saving inserts.

 We are reducing our use of chemical cleaning materials to a minimum.
-We separate all of our rubbish and take it for recycling and ask our guests to do the same, using the containers provided in the cellar of each house.
+We separate all of our rubbish and take it for recycling and ask our guests to do the same, using the containers provided in the cellar.

 Kitchen towels and toilet rolls we use/supply are made from recycled paper.

 In the garden, we collect rainwater for watering plants and use chemicals as little as possible.

 We encourage our guests to drink tap water, which comes from local springs.

 Wherever possible, the food and drink which we provide in the apartments or for sale in our ‘shop’ is organic.